FSund/pygments-custom-cpplexer/README.md

 ## Use without installing.

-Some pygments tools, may be able to use this CustomLexer module without having to install it first.
-Untested:
+Some pygments tools, such as the command-line interface `pygmentize`, may be able to use this CustomLexer module without having to install it first. **Untested**:

 ``` bash
 pygmentize -x -l ./pygments-custom/__init.py__